PlusOneRabbit/ranked-sync/README.md

 ## Contributing

 If you have something you'd like to add, feel free to make a PR.<br>
-You can contact me on Discord at Rabbit#0001
+You can contact me on Discord at Rabbit#0001 or on Twitter at [@plusonerabbit](https://twitter.com/plusonerabbit)

 ## License